Blog by Nutrition Expert : Madhu Soni

 Choose your food wisely

-Since eating grains and cereals are prohibited during the fast, gluten free diet flours like the buckwheat flour, water chest flour comes to the rescue.
+Since eating grains and cereals is prohibited during the fast, gluten-free diet flours like buckwheat flour, and water chest flour come to the rescue.
 These indigenous four are rich in magnesium, zinc, phosphorous and essential fatty acids which makes them an ideal choice for all those who are looking at maintaining a healthy weight.

-Both buckwheat and water chest nut also known as kuttu ka atta and singhare ka atta in Hindi are versatile flour which can easily be cooked as chapatti, thalipeet, dosa or as bhakri.
+Both buckwheat and water chestnut also known as kuttu ka atta and singhare ka atta in Hindi are versatile flour which can easily be cooked as chapatti, thalipeet, dosa or bhakri.

 Sustainable energy level during the day

-For someone who has a very hectic schedule which involves lot of physical work, they need to choose calorie dense food like barnyard millet or amaranth.
-These pseudo cereals are high on proteins magnesium and potassium which will provide prolonged and sustain release of energy.
+For someone who has a very hectic schedule which involves a lot of physical work, they need to choose calorie-dense food like barnyard millet or amaranth.
+These pseudo cereals are high in proteins magnesium and potassium which will provide prolonged and sustained release of energy.

 Adding paneer is another great way to increase the nutritional value of your fasting meal.